 One of the major problems surrounding apprenticeships is the amount of misinformation and stereotypes about what they are, who they are for, and why you would do one.
-For a long time, people have held a particular idea about apprenticeships that no longer reflects reality, meaning not as many people are turning to apprenticeships as they should.
+We’re here to set the record straight with our 5 myths about apprenticeships.

-They are only available in specific industries.
+2. “Apprenticeships are only available in specific industries”

-They are always entry-level jobs and salaries.
+3. “Apprenticeships are always entry-level jobs and salaries”

 Connected to the belief that apprenticeships are only for people who didn’t do well at school is that they are only for people leaving school.
 This is entirely false.
 Apprenticeships are offered up to qualification level seven which is the equivalent of a master’s degree.
 This means that you can do an apprenticeship at any time in your life, whether that’s after leaving school, college or university, or well into your career.
 Furthermore, despite the apprenticeship minimum wage being relatively low, many companies choose a salary that reflects the level of the role.

-They don’t help your career.
+4. “Apprenticeships don’t help your career”

-5. “You have to do them at a college.
+5. “You have to do apprenticeships at a college”

 There’s a common misconception that apprenticeships involve going to college to study.
 While apprenticeships do require at least 20% of your time to be spent on off-the-job training, there are various ways you can complete this training depending on the level of apprenticeship you’re doing.
 For example, if you’re doing a degree apprenticeship at level six or above, you’ll split your time between your employer and a university.
 Some apprenticeships use specialist education and training providers in the industry, while others offer in-house training.

 In summary, apprenticeships are a great way to gain practical skills and qualifications, no matter your age or background.
 They’re available in a wide variety of different industries and can help you climb the career ladder.
 Let’s bust these myths about apprenticeships and encourage more people to consider apprenticeships as a viable alternative to university or traditional employment routes.